bojanz/broom/README.md

 # Request body parameters are passed via -b.
 # The query string is auto-mapped to JSON if the service requires it.
 broom api create-product -b "name=T-Shirt&price=999&currency_code=EUR"

-# Omitting -b will open a terminal UI for providing body parameters.
-broom api create-product

 # Get the list of all arguments and parameters via --help.
 broom api create-product --help